RaoulLuque/traveling-crab/README.md

   <img src="assets/images/traveling_salescrab.png" alt="Traveling Salescrab"/>
 </p>

-This crate contains tools for solving the Traveling Salesperson Problem (TSP).
+This repository contains different crates for solving the Traveling Salesperson Problem (TSP) in the [Rust Programming Language](https://rust-lang.org/).
 The TSP is a classic optimization problem where the goal is to find the shortest possible route that visits a set of cities and returns to the origin city.

 ## References and Credit